mhatfie/PCI-Assessment-Script/README.md

  Description
  -----------
- Auditing tool to check for PCI Compliance and the specific requirements associated with the corresponding output files.
+ Assessment tool to check for PCI Compliance and the specific requirements associated with the corresponding output files.

- It is intended to be run by security auditors and penetration testers against systems they have been engaged to assess, and by system administrators who want to check configuration files for PCI Compliance.
+ It is intended to be run by security assessors and penetration testers against systems they have been engaged to assess, and by system administrators who want to check configuration files for PCI Compliance.